fdeblasio/pokeemerald-expansion/README.md

 ## Known Bugs
 - Moving an Pokemon in the PC seems to duplicate its item in the bag
+- The power/type updates on the battle info screen don't seem to take into account the updated type when it comes to the power.
+For example, Weather Ball will show the correct type to match the weather but won't show the 1.5 boost from Sun/Rain.
+Similarly, STAB only shows up for Weather Ball/Terrain Pulse if the Pokemon is Normal Type
 - Due to the increased walking speed, followers will sometimes clip through tiles, especially after hopping off a ledge
 - Followers will stop following you if you use the naming screen from the party menu.
 It will start to follow you again if you talk to it
 - When using items, the text box will be empty at the end.
 This is caused by some of the code changes from speeding up the text